huaweicloud/huaweicloud-fpga/fp1/docs/Register_an_FPGA_image_for_an_OpenCL_project.md

 -   *-d* specifies the AEI description (**AEI_Description**) of the FPGA image to be registered.
 AEI_Description consists of 0 to 255 characters, including uppercase and lowercase letters, digits, hyphens (-), underscores (_), periods (.), commas (,), and spaces.

+-   AEI_name and AEI_Description are enclosed in quotation marks,such as `sh AEI_Register.sh -n "ocl-test" -d "ocl-desc" `

 The **AEI_Register.sh** script is executed successfully if the following output is displayed: